 Animikii Theatre was founded by Adam Davies and Henry McGrath in 2013.
 Both Adam and Henry trained and graduated from the experimental and innovative RADA course, the MA Theatre Lab.
 Post RADA, they continued their research-based physical training and began to develop a unique theatrical style of their own, fusing physical-theatre with song, sound, rhythm and text.

-Adam Davies is a Pontefract-born actor and trained in both Manchester and London.
-His theatre practice has led him to work with International physical theatre and street theatre companies such as Tmesis Theatre and Artizani Theatre.
-He has toured nationally with Breathe Out Theatre and his own production company, Blackhand Productions, and internationally during his MA studies to the Ancient Messini Theatre Festival, Greece.
+Adam Davies is a Pontefract-born actor/practitioner who trained in both Manchester and London.
+His theatre practice has led him to tour nationally with international physical theatre and street theatre companies such as Tmesis Theatre, Artizani Theatre and Avanti Display.

-Adam's training as an actor began in 2006 when he attended the three-year Acting (BA Hons) programme at The Arden School of Theatre, Manchester.
-In 2012 Adam resumed actor training at postgraduate level on the MA Theatre Lab at RADA.
-The course is designed to nurture and enable future leading theatre creators and practitioners.
+Adam's formal actor training began in 2006 where he attended the three-year Acting (BA Hons) programme at The Arden School of Theatre, Manchester.
+In 2012 Adam resumed actor training at postgraduate level on the MA Theatre Lab at RADA; a course designed to nurture and enable future leading theatre creators and practitioners.